-There are full instructions about logging in and how to book a room on our online portal.
+Full instructions about logging in and how to book a room are available on our online portal.
 During the booking you will be asked to confirm the terms of yourtenancy agreement.
 You can start an application and log back in another time to complete it.

 If you need any help, contact the Residential Service.Back to top